 Pages »Page Attributes

-The Page Attributes module allows you to set page parents and templates, and to change the order of your pages.
+The Page Attributes module (in WP Admin) allows you to set page parents and templates, and to change the order of your pages.

 It can be found on the right side of the page editor, under the Publish module.